Where to Stay in Cornwall First Time: 14 Best Areas

 St Ives Bay is located right along the coastal path.
 One of the best holiday parks in not just St Ives but Cornwall as a whole, it is a great way to choose from a range of self-catering cottages, that will keep you right in the thick of things throughout your stay.

-Stay in St Ives if you’re visiting Cornwall for the first time; you enjoy beautiful beaches; you are a fan of art; you are attending one of St Ives’s many festivals; you are following the South West Coastal Path.
+Stay in St Ives if you’re visiting Cornwall for the first time; you enjoy beautiful beaches; you are a fan of art; you are following the South West Coastal Path.

 Best places to stay in Cornwall in St Ives: